1beebe/ai-agent-portfolio/README.md

-# AI & Automation Portfolio
+# AI Agent & Automation Portfolio

 Welcome!
 This portfolio highlights selected AI agents, workflows and automation projects I’ve designed with **MindStudio** and other tools.